-The healthcare domain, frequently criticized for its antiquated handling of data using paper-based patient registries in physician practices, has been infused with a multitude of software solutions for Health Information Exchange (HIE) that focus on the integration of patient data from multiple sources to improve quality of care, lower healthcare costs, and support research.
-Some important driving factors are the Meaningful Use Electronic Health Record (EHR) Incentive Program of Medicare and Medicaid (CMS, 2013) program to promote EHR usage or the Strategic Health IT Advanced Research Projects (SHARP, 2013) program.
-For example, SHARP has already spawned highly valuable platforms such as Informatics for Integrating Biology and the Bedside (i2b2, 2004) and the Substitutable Medical Apps & Reusable Technology platform (SMART, 2015).
-At the same time, patient involvement has been increased by initiatives such as Blue Button (Blue Button, 2013) which allows patients simple access to their data or the data of a cared for elderly parent or child collected from participating medical providers (e.g., physicians, nurses, clinics, hospitals, image labs, pharmacies, therapists, etc.).
-In addition, the fitness market has exploded with a variety of fitness devices (wearable technologies) that link to mobile applications with new initiatives by Apple and Google.
-Apple has proposed a new HealthKit app (Apple Health App, 2015) for a dashboard to manage health and fitness data, while Google has the Google Fit fitness tracker (Google Fit, 2015).
-Both companies are moving strongly into the smartwatch market to track motion, heart rate, blood pressure, activity, etc. In addition, Apple also announced ResearchKit (ResearchKit, 2015), an open source framework that allows researchers/developers to create apps in support of medical research; such a transformation will strongly rely on HIE to gather relevant data.
+Medicare and Medicaid (CMS, 2013) or the Strategic Health IT Advanced Research Projects (SHARP, 2013) program.
+For example, SHARP has already spawned highly valuable platforms such as Informatics for Integrating Biology and the Bedside (i2b2, 2004) and the Substitutable Medical Apps & Reusable Technology platform (SMART, 2011).
+At the same time, patient involvement has been increased by initiatives such as the Blue Button (Blue Button, 2013), which allows patients simple access to their data or the data of a cared for elderly parent or child collected from participating medical providers (e.g., physicians, nurses, clinics, hospitals, image labs, pharmacies, therapists, etc.).
+In addition, the fitness market has exploded with a variety of fitness devices (wearable technologies) that link to mobile applications with new initiatives by the two dominant mobile computing players, Apple and Google.
+Apple has proposed a new HealthKit app (Apple Health App, 2015) for a dashboard to manage health and fitness data, while Google has announced its own Google Fit fitness tracker (Google Fit, 2015).
+Both companies are moving strongly into the smartwatch market to track motion, heart rate, blood pressure, activity, etc. In fact, Apple just announced ResearchKit (ResearchKit, 2015), an open source framework that allows researchers/developers to create apps in support of medical research; such a transformation will strongly rely on HIE in order to gather relevant data.